 • Symptoms: Early symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
 If untreated, infection can spread to joints, the heart, and the nervous system.

-Why is the Lyme Disease Antibodies Test Done?
+Why is the Lyme Disease Antibodies Blood Test Done?

 The Lyme disease antibodies test is performed to: